Gradius III: Reception

 In Japan, Game Machine listed Gradius III on their January 15, 1990 issue as being the third most-successful table arcade unit of the month.

 Gradius III received positive to favorable reviews.
 IGN gave the game a score 8.5 out of 10 for impressive graphics and game-play.
 GameSpot give the game score 7.0 out of 10 for Virtual Console and criticizing the game for its high difficulty.
-On release, the Super Famicom version of the game was scored a 33 out of 40 by a panel of four reviewers at Famicom Tsūshin.
+In the Japanese video game magazine Famicom Tsūshin, two reviewers complimented the ability to adjust the difficulty level, while still finding themselves struggling with the game.
+The third reviewer also commented how the game was changed from the arcade game, saying it was "modified quite a bit from the original" and played more like Gradius (1985).
+The fourth reviewer however, wrote that the game was not difficult enough and did not feel the excitement that he had from the arcade game.

 According to GamePro's The Feature Creature, "Gradius III is one of the most durable side-scrolling shooters.
 It wasn't a breakthrough when it came out in 1991, but it did approximate the great arcade shooters pretty well."

 Entertainment Weekly gave the game a C and remarked that it was similar to previous Gradius games, and thus not worth investing 50 dollars for.

 Super Gamer reviewed the SNES version and gave an overall score of 78% stating: "Gradius III incorporates all of the features that make for a great arcade game!"

 In 2018, Complex ranked Gradius III 46th on their "The Best Super Nintendo Games of All Time."
-IGN rated Gradius III 45th in it’s Top 100 SNES Games.
+IGN rated Gradius III 45th in its Top 100 SNES Games.
 They praised the visuals, the environments and bosses saying: "A true sight to behold."